mhellwig/bjgm/README.md

 In this way, a new post can be created with minimal yaml frontmatter, i.e. only the 'date:' line is needed.
 Using the 'title: ""' trick creates microblog-like entries in that they have no title (this only works if you explicitly set an empty title).

+On the server, in the checked out working copy directory, we have the following command running:

+	$ bundle exec jekyll build --watch

+which means that as soon as a new entry appears (via the post-receive hook above), the jekyll site rebuilds itself.

 ### on the client

 #### doing it manually